 Our Behaviour, Rewards and Sanctions Policy reflects the Gospel values upon which our Mission Statement is founded.
-It is based on respect and consideration for all members of the school community and encourages pupils to adopt the highest standards of behaviour, principles and moral standards and to respect the ethos of the school.
-Promoting the emotional well-being of all of our pupils is key to their development.
+It is based on respect and consideration for all members of the College community and encourages students to adopt the highest standards of behaviour, principles and moral standards and to respect the ethos of the school.
+Promoting the emotional well-being of all our students is key to their development.
 We aim to teach trust and mutual respect for everyone.
-We believe that good relations, good manners and a secure learning environment play a crucial part in the development of intellectually curious pupils, who are motivated to become life-long learners.
-We develop qualities of teamwork and leadership through our extensive programme of extra-curricular activities.
+We believe that good relations, good manners and a secure learning environment play a crucial part in the development of intellectually curious students, who are motivated to become life-long learners.
+We develop qualities of teamwork and leadership through our extensive programme of co-curricular activities.

 St Joseph's is a Catholic school, which provides within its structure an experience of Christian community.
-We are an inclusive community and pupils of other faiths and denominations are welcome.
-We treat everyone as an individual and aim to develop the whole person equipped to take his or her place in the modern world.
+As an inclusive institution, we warmly welcome students of all faiths and denominations.
+We value each individual, striving to nurture the whole person and prepare them to thrive and contribute meaningfully in the modern world.

-At St Joseph's we promote and reward good behaviour through our Code of Conduct, House Points, Commendations and Ace Awards.
+At St Joseph's we promote and reward good behaviour through our Code of Conduct, House Points, Golden Certificates (prep only), Ace Awards and Commendations.

-St Joseph's College staff will not threaten or use any form of corporal punishment when setting out its sanctions for poor behaviour amongst pupils.
+St Joseph's College staff will not threaten or use any form of corporal punishment when setting out its sanctions for poor behaviour amongst students.